mediaexplorer74/MSB/README.md

 # MSB
-I have not any Fitbit (Flex or similar).
+I have not any Fitbit (Flex or similar) device.
 But...
 I'm interested in cool Fitbit "Cloud infrastructure"... ;)

 ![Shot](Images/shot1.png)